pivotal/docs-tap/local-source-proxy/troubleshoot.hbs.md

 Potential causes include:

-- Missing registry secret.
-Neither of below entries are found in `tap-values.yaml`:
+- A missing registry secret:
-  - `push_secret` information is not available in `local_source_proxy` section
+  - `push_secret` information is not available in the `local_source_proxy` section of `tap-values.yaml`.
-  - `image_registry.secret` information is not available in `shared` section
+  - `image_registry.secret` information is not available in the `shared` section of `tap-values.yaml`.
 - If `push_secret` is used, the secret was not exported to the Local Source Proxy namespace.
   The credentials used in the secret do not match the configured external registry.

 ### Solution

-- Ensure that at least one of the following entries is found in the `tap-values.yaml` file:
+1. Ensure that at least one of the following entries is found in `tap-values.yaml`:

    - `push_secret` information in the `local_source_proxy` section
    - `image_registry.secret` information in the `shared` section

-- If the `push_secret` is used, make sure that it can be exported to the Local Source Proxy namespace.
+1. If `push_secret` is used, make sure that it can be exported to the Local Source Proxy namespace.
-- Verify that the credentials used in the secret match the configured external registry.
+1. Ensure that the credentials used in the secret match the configured external registry.

 ## <a id="invalid-creds"></a> Invalid credentials